iMontyN/Valleyrose-react/README.md

 A login screen for a flowershop 'Valleyrose', with a simple dashboard components including Appbar and Sidebar, using React and Styled-components.

+## known bugs
+when adding a new product, the imageRef is unknown

 ## Prerequisites

 1. Install all dependencies by running the following command: